okolesnyk/magento2-functional-testing-framework/docs/merging.md

 # Merging

-The MFTF allows you to merge test components defined in XML files, such as:
+MFTF allows you to merge test components defined in XML files, such as:

 -  [`<tests>`][]
 -  [`<pages>`][]